mitmedialab/AI-generated-characters/README.md

 ## Examples of Outputs
 ![Screenshot](cover.gif)

-With the pipeline, one can easily create a video of AI-generated characters from Video, Audio, and Text input (text is coming soon).
+With the pipeline, one can easily create a video of AI-generated characters from Video and Audio.